ynput/ayon-documentation/website/docs/addon_applications_admin.md

 All the tools defined in here can then be assigned to projects.
 You can also change the tools versions on any project level all the way down to individual asset or shot overrides.
 So it is possible to upgrade you render plugin for a single shot, while not risking the incompatibilities on the rest of the project.

 ## Applications filters
-Applications that will be shown in launcher tool based on values in this setting.
+These filters define the applications that will be shown in the launcher tool.
 It is profile based filtering that allows to filter applications for specific task types.

 Using default settings will show all applications for all tasks.
 That can be easily changed.